AACR Press Policies

 The AACR provides complimentary meeting registration to professional journalists representing media organizations for the express purpose of gathering news and information to produce media coverage of the meeting.

-To register as press, journalists must present media identification issued by a recognized news organization or publication.
-Freelance journalists must present a letter of assignment on letterhead from a recognized news organization or publication.
+To register as press, journalists must present media identification issued by a recognized news organization or publication; a letter of assignment on letterhead from a recognized news organization or publication; or proof of membership in the Association of Health Care Journalists (AHCJ).

 Journalists working for medical and scientific publishing companies must have proof of an editorial assignment in order to register, and the publication must have: